 Direct measurements of effective emissivity of blackbody radiation sources are often extremely difficult or even impossible.
 Sometimes, computational methods are the only way to determine effective emissivity.
 Moreover, calculation of effective emissivities should be done at the design stage.
 Many computational methods for effective emissivities have been developed since 1950ths.
 These methods are based on the various physical and mathematical assumptions, have different areas of applicability and provide different degrees of accuracy.
 At present, the most comprehensive and flexible method for calculating radiation characteristics of blackbody radiators is the Monte Carlo method.
 It is based on the ray tracing algorithm that models radiation heat exchange among cavity walls and propagation of radiation from a blackbody to a radiation detector.
 The Monte Carlo method uses the ray (geometrical) optics approximation; such phenomena as polarization and diffraction are not considered.

-Precision of the Monte Carlo calculations is in inverse proportion to the square root of a number of rays traced; usually, it is enough to trace from 105 to 107 rays to achieve the accuracy of 10-4…10-6 in effective emissivity.
+Precision of the Monte Carlo calculations is in inverse proportion to the square root of a number of rays traced; usually, it is enough to trace from 105 to 107 rays to achieve the accuracy of 10-4

 The logarithmic plot to the right illustrates the stochastic convergence of the Monte Carlo modeling for several calculation processes performed for a diffuse spherical cavity, for which the effective emissivity can be calculated exactly, using well-known analytical formula.